5 uncommon Valentine’s Day celebrations around the world

 Instead of Valentine’s Day, Welsh people commemorate St. Dwynwen’s Day, the Welsh patron saint for love, on Jan.
 25. It’s customary for men to give lovespoons (handcrafted wooden spoons) to women whom they wish to court.
 Each lovespoon is intricately decorated with symbols that carried a specific meaning.
 Giving lovespoons also became a symbolic act of showing women that their suitors were capable of providing for them.

-In Malaysia, their own version of Valentine’s Day celebration doesn’t happen until the seventh month of the lunar calendar.
+In Malaysia, their own version of Valentine’s Day doesn’t happen until the seventh month of the lunar calendar.
 Women write down their phone numbers on oranges before throwing them out to the river, hoping that the man they’re destined to will pick them up.

 Read more by Jill Chua: